SoarGroup/SoarGroup.github.io/docs/soar_manual/07_EpisodicMemory.md

 ![Example episodic memory cache setting data.](Images/epmem-cache.png)

 desired balance of reactivity (i.e. max computation) and average speed.
-To ground this discussion, the Figure 7.1 depicts maximum and average episodic storage time (the value of the epmem storage timer, converted to milliseconds) with different page sizes after 10 million decisions (1 episode/decision) of a very basic agent (i.e. very few working memory changes per episode) running on a 2.8GHz Core i7 with Mac OS X 10.6.5.
+To ground this discussion, the above figure depicts maximum and average episodic storage time (the value of the `epmem_storage` timer, converted to milliseconds) with different page sizes after 10 million decisions (1 episode/decision) of a very basic agent (i.e. very few working memory changes per episode) running on a 2.8GHz Core i7 with Mac OS X 10.6.5.
 While only a single use case, the cross-point of these data forms the basis for the decision to default the parameter at 8192 bytes.

-The next parameter is **optimization** , which can be set to either safety or performance.
-The safety parameter setting will use SQLite default settings.
+The next parameter is **optimization**, which can be set to either `safety` or `performance`.
+The `safety` parameter setting will use SQLite default settings.
 If data integrity is of importance, this setting is ideal.
 The performance setting will make use of lesser data consistency guarantees for significantly greater performance.
 First, writes are no longer synchronous with the OS (synchronous